 In my most recent blog I discussed how mobility data can give supermarkets and other retailers insights that can guide their decisions and marketing post-lockdown.
 But data-driven decisions are essential for organisations of all kinds, especially in the transportation sector, especially at this time.

-connected cars connected vehicles data analytics digital transformation Mobility Data
+Connected vehicles Data analytics Digital transformation Mobility Data

 The 2020 Northumbrian Water Innovation Festival was, in many ways, the most interesting yet, as CKH IOD sponsored a design sprint that attempted to tackle a big question in just a few days, in a multi-stakeholder workshop that was completely virtual.
 This year we were tackling a key question: how can IoT be used to improve safety and efficiency for a water company’s field technicians, by providing more information about equipment, tools and assets in the field?